ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 > [!primary]
 >
-> Migration requests made after 01 November 2024 have the same requirements as for all other migration requests mentioned in this guide.
+> Migration requests made after 01 September 2024 have the same requirements as for all other migration requests mentioned in this guide.
 >
 > You will need to make a request via a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help), which will allow you to have all the information and sign the T&Cs.
 >